luanyi/DyGIE/README.md

 * [GloVe](https://nlp.stanford.edu/projects/glove/) embeddings and downloading data:
 `./scripts/fetch_required_data.sh`
 which will download the GLoVe Embeddings, pre-processed dataset (in jason format) and cached ELMo embeddings.
 The link to SciERC, WLP and GENIA datasets are included.
-Scripts for processing ACE05, ACE04 and ontonotes are included in [preprocessing](https://github.com/luanyi/DyGIE/tree/master/preprocessing) folder
+Scripts for processing ACE05, ACE04 and ontonotes to jason format are included in [preprocessing](https://github.com/luanyi/DyGIE/tree/master/preprocessing) folder

 * Build kernels: `./model1/build_custom_kernels.sh` (Please make adjustments to the script based on your OS/gcc version)